joshmorenx/nodeNetwork/README.md

 CAUTION!
 THIS REPO IS UNDER DEVELOPMENT AND DESCRIPTION IS NOT UP TO DATE
 # nodeNetwork
-This is a personal project, this contains basic registration, login, logout being authenticated by using react, mongodb, bcrypt and jsonwebtoken, it also has a permission assigner via cli, I already created a route that it's still in development where it's able to select a user and modify their permissions if you have the rights to modify.
+This is a personal project, this contains registration, login auth and logout, this project is being made using react, mongodb, bcrypt and JWT, it also has a permission assigner via cli, I already created a route that it's still in development where it's able to select a user and modify their permissions if you have the rights to modify.

 to connect the db to the project it's needed an account for MongoDB, insert you data to a .env file, consider also putting the port where the client will run: example